joluc/httpcodes/README.md

 # httpcodes

-I was bored to google random HTTP status codes, so I wrote this little Go helper to show me the info directly in my CLI.
+A lightweight CLI tool for quick HTTP status code lookups.
+No more context switching to web browsers or documentation sites.

 ## What it does

-Tired of context switching to look up HTTP status codes?
-This tiny tool gives you instant status code lookups right in your terminal with purple output.
-Just run `httpcodes <code>`.
+This little tool provides HTTP status code lookups in a purple output.
+Simply run `httpcodes <code>` to get detailed information about any HTTP status code, including standard codes and extended ones from services like Cloudflare and nginx.

-## Get it running
+## Installation

-### The lazy way (recommended)
+### Quick install

 ```bash
 go install github.com/joluc/httpcodes@latest
 ```

-### Or build it yourself
+### Build from source

 ```bash
 git clone https://github.com/joluc/httpcodes.git